limkokhole/diffhttp/README.md

 # Diff HTTP

-**Diff the network traffic in real-time to observe the urls variety over the time.**
+**Diff the network traffic in real-time to observe the urls variant over the time.**

 ## Brief ##